Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Mature Size: 10' (3m) long.

 Flowers: An elaborate, fragrant structure up to 2" (5cm) in diameter.
-Ten white tepals (five sepals resembling petals alternating with five petals) underlay dozens of fleshy filaments showing three color bands (pale blue or purple, white, purple from outside in).
+Ten white tepals (five sepals resembling petals alternating with five petals) underlay dozens of fleshy filaments showing three color bands (pale blue or purple, white, purple, from outside in).
 The filaments are crowned by five yellow-green stamens (pollen-bearing male) underneath three white stigmatas (female).

 Bloom: Late summer and fall.
 This fragrant flower opens late afternoon for the night and closes after pollination.
 It may remain open the next morning if not pollinated.
-The five sepals open first, followed by the petals (see picture).
+The five sepals open first, followed by the petals (see pictures).

 Bracts: The flower buds and fruit are surrounded by thin, tendril-like, many-branched bracts coated with a sticky, smelly fluid, seemingly to attract tiny insects.
 Digestive enzymes in the fluid suggest that this plant is poised to become carnivorous like the Sundew, especially in poor soil conditions.